frederic-perez/AmE-dictionary/data/idioms.md

 __a legend in (one’s) own mind__ A person who affects or believes him- or herself to be of greater importance or notoriety than is actually the case.
 A humorous, ironic twist on the phrase “a legend in one’s own lifetime.”
 __a lick with the rough side of the tongue__ Severe criticism; a stern reprimand. _I thought my project was fine, but did you hear Ms. Miller’s critique?
 Boy, that was a lick with the rough side of the tongue!_
 __a life of its own__ :three: The state of something that exists and thrives outside and beyond the control of the point of origin. _An urban legend can have a life of its own, changing every time it is retold._
-__a lifeline__ :dart::two: A source of help or means of dealing with a problematic or dangerous situation, especially when one is desperate or unlikely to succeed on one’s own. _The new loan-forgiveness scheme is meant to be a lifeline to those who have no realistic means of paying their debts._
+__a lifeline__ :dart::three: A source of help or means of dealing with a problematic or dangerous situation, especially when one is desperate or unlikely to succeed on one’s own. _The new loan-forgiveness scheme is meant to be a lifeline to those who have no realistic means of paying their debts._
 __a light bulb goes off in (one’s) head__ :dart: One is suddenly struck with an ingenious or inspired idea, insight, or revelation.
 In this expression, the phrasal verb “go off” means “turn on” or “become active.” _We spent hours trying to come up with a solution, when suddenly a light bulb went off in my head._
 __a light-bulb moment__ An instance in which an ingenious idea or insight comes to one all of a sudden. _A light-bulb moment came to me as I was taking a bath the other day._
 __a little from column A, a little from column B__ :two: Having been formed from two distinct factors, elements, or reasons. _She asked me if I drew more from real life or from my imagination when writing; in truth, it’s a little from column A and a little from column B._